benjaminrose/br-util/Readme.md

 # BR-util

-> A collection of reusable functions from Ben Rose.
+> A collection of reusable functions and scripts for my research.

 ## Installation

-Not yet implemented.

 Install from repo
 ```bash
 pip install git+https://github.com/benjaminrose/br_util.git
 ```

-Or locally install an editable version:
+Or from a local copy, install an editable version:
 ```bash
 pip install -e .
 ```